At a glance

 - The Federal Government's aim is to meet the requirements for good status for phosphorous in all water bodies by 2030 at the latest.

-- This primarily requires a change in fertiliser practices in agriculture.
+- This requires a change in fertiliser practices in agriculture.
 Also, small sewage treatment plants also need to remove phosphorus in accordance with current technology.

 The term ‘eutrophic’ comes from Greek (eu trophos) and means ‘well fed’.
 Eutrophication is caused by human activities which lead to an accumulation of nutrients in previously nutrient-poor water bodies.
 Algae and aquatic plants fertilised in this way can then grow excessively and deprive other plant species of light and, when they die, many microorganisms and animals of the oxygen they need to survive.

-Germany's water bodies are not in a good status (cf. indicators of the ecological status of rivers, lakes and seas).
+The majority of Germany's water bodies are not in a good status (cf. indicators of the ecological status of rivers, lakes and seas).
 In addition to nitrate pollution, nutrient overload is one of the biggest problems.
 To avoid this, phosphorus levels must be reduced: According to Liebig's "Minimum Law", the growth of organisms is restricted above all by the scarcest resource.
 For algae and aquatic plants, this is phosphorus in most waters.

 Assessing the development